 Other features include a tablet holder, self-levelling pedals, leg levellers and a wireless heart rate receiver, though as usual, you’ll need to buy the strap separately.
 The Giro C3 also comes with Kettler’s 3-year parts and labour warranty peace of mind.

 The Kettler Giro C3 certainly features a number of typical Kettler traits which is a good thing.
 It has a thought-through design, is nicely constructed and does what it does well.
 But here's the crux of the matter, the price tag.
 For an exercise bike in the price range, it falls well short of what you can get from any number of competing models.
 Take the DKN AM-3i for example.
 The AM-3i features an 11kg flywheel (vs 8kg here) which makes it feel noticeably smoother, has 32 levels of resistance (vs 15 here), has 4 user profiles, features an ergometer, has 15 workouts and comes Bluetooth ready to connect to a smart device so you can choose from a range of 3rd party interactive apps.
 It also has a huge 150kg max user weight which is a testament to the build quality.
-All this will set you back around £100 less than the Giro C3.
+All this extra spec comes in at over £100 less than the Giro C3.
 It's not alone either, take our bike of the month, the adidas C-21 which also has a 150kg max user weight, comes with more workouts, a heavier flywheel, a better computer and is built impressively well but won't cost you any more than the Giro C3